-The below instructions serve as a general guide for filing your 2017 Mississippi Resident Individual Income Tax Return (Form 80-105) or your 2017 Mississippi Non-Resident or Part-Year Resident Individual Income Tax Return (Form 80-205).

-resident although temporarily absent from the state for varying intervals of time.
+The below instructions serve as a general guide for filing your 2016 Mississippi Resident Individual Income Tax Return (Form 80-105) or your 2016 Mississippi Non-Resident or Part-Year Resident Individual Income Tax Return (Form 80-205).
+Line item instructions are generally the same for both the Resident and the Non-Resident returns; however, the line a legal resident of the State of Mississippi and remains a resident although temporarily absent from the state for varying intervals of time.
 An individual remains a legal resident of Mississippi until citizenship rights are relinquished and a new legal residence is established.
 Changes in driver's license, vehicle tags, voter registration, and property taxes show intent to change legal residence.

-What is my status if I moved into or out of Mississippi in 2017?
+What is my status if I moved into or out of Mississippi in 2016?